vanus-labs/docs/content/user-guides/connector-guides/sink/mysql-setup.md

 1. In Vanus Cloud, go to "Sinks" and select "MySQL".
 2. Provide the following credentials
    - Host: Enter the hostname or IP address of your MySQL server
-   - Port
+   - Port: Enter the port number on which your MySQL server is listening.
+The default port for MySQL is 3306.
-   - Username
+   - Username: User account name
-   - Password
+   - Password: User password
-   - Database Name
+   - Database Name: The name of the database
-   - Table Name
+   - Table Name: The name of the table
      ![](images/mysql.png)
 3. Click Next and finish the configurations.